sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     ```

     **Exercise**: build the image, and start the container interactively.
 Has the default directory changed?
-After that, push the image to dockerhub, so we can use it later with the singularity exercises.
+After that, push the image to dockerhub, so we can use it later with the apptainer exercises.

     !!! note
         You can overwrite `ENTRYPOINT` with `--entrypoint` as an argument to `docker run`.